BogdanLazar01/MySite/posts/learn-more-about-my-activity.md

 I took the helm on organising a charity event whereby students could donate everyday items such as shaving cream, toothpaste, clothes, blankets etc. to 2 organisations in Brussels.
 Sister House is an organisation sheltering mostly victims of domestic abuse, and Humanitarian Hub is a partner of the Red Cross, helping asylum seekers to get by in their fresh start.

+As far as this notable event is concerned, we managed to raise quite a couple of everyday items to donate to these 2 charities over in Brussels.

 # Thomas More - Applied Computer Science: notable projects

+## Z15810 - Artificial Intelligence project

 ## Deep Learning - Image Classification project

 This was a project that was done while studying AI in the Thomas More University of Applied Sciences on my 3rd year.
 The problem at hand was to get a computer vision model to identify images of certain car makes and models based on a data set of images.

+The approach taken was to scrape all of the images for the dataset from the web.
+After the scraper collected the necessary data, it would be split into training, validation and test sets for each image category.

+Then a pre-trained resnet50 network was trained using the training set of each category after which a validation set was taken away to assess the performance of the model and a test set was used in order to have the model predict what some images represented.

 [Colab notebook](https://drive.google.com/file/d/1bCT2YO4Z4sS8BvywYXM3HbVcnu8y9SgO/view?usp=sharing)